KidPudel/android-starter-kit/design-patterns/dagger.md

 `@Singleton` - scope, **how many instances**, here we'll have obly a single instance, if we wouldn't have it, when we inject couple of times, we would create two instances, that would live as long as app does.

 ⬇⬇⬇
-> **As long as dagger knows how to implement all for the class dependencies, it knows how to implement our class**, so we dont need a function in module for that.
+> **As long as dagger knows how to implement all for the class dependencies, it knows how to implement our class**, so we don't need a function in module for that.
+But you still can use it to bind, to make sure that the specifoc implementation of interface is choisen [example](#binding-abstraction)
 ⬆⬆⬆

 ------------------------------------------------------------